1. This Charter defines the purpose, authority and responsibilities of the Evaluation and Internal Audit Office (EAO).

 18. At the end of each audit or evaluation, EAO shall produce a written report setting out the objectives, findings and conclusions of the examination, and, where appropriate, identifying recommendations for improvement.
 The draft report shall be sent to those staff with direct managerial responsibility for the programme or activity that has been the object of the examination, who shall be given the opportunity to comment thereon.

-21. In the case of any investigations, the final report shall be distributed on a need to know basis, taking into consideration the confidentiality of any personal information contained therein.
+22. In the case of any investigations, the final report shall be submitted to the Ethics Officer who will distribute it only on a need to know basis, taking into consideration the confidentiality of any personal information contained therein.

 Cooperation with the External Auditor